The details are as follows :---

 The 24X CKP sensor clearance is very important.
 The sensor must not contact the rotating interrupter rings on the crankshaft balancer at any time, or sensor damage will result.
 If the balancer interrupter rings are bent, the interrupter ring blades will destroy the sensor.
 If the 24X CKP sensor replacement is necessary, the crankshaft balancer must be removed first (as outlined in of this guide).
 When reinstalling the balancer, torque the balancer attachment bolt to specification.
 This is critical to ensure the balancer stays attached to the crankshaft.
 If the 24X CKP sensor assembly is replaced, check the crankshaft balancer interrupter rings for any blades being bent.
 If this is not checked closely and a bent blade exists, the new crankshaft position sensor can be destroyed by the bent blade with only one crankshaft revolution!

-Dual Crankshaft Position Sensor
+Dual Crankshaft Position Sensor3.5L (VIN H) ENGINE

 The Crankshaft Position (CKP) sensor used on this engine is actually two sensors within a single housing.
 Each sensor has a separate power, ground and signal circuit.
 The PCM supplies 12 Volts to both sensors.
 The PCM provides the ground path, or sensor return circuit, from both sensors.
 These power and ground circuits are also connected to the Camshaft Position sensor.
 Two separate signal circuits connect the CKP sensor and the PCM.
 The PCM can use three different modes of decoding crankshaft position.
 During normal operation, The PCM performs an Angle Based calculation using both signals to determine crankshaft position.
 The dual sensor allows the engine to run even if one signal is lost.
 If either signal is lost, the PCM switches to a Time Based method of calculating crankshaft position.
 If the system is operating in Time A mode, the PCM is using only the signal from Sensor A. Time B indicates that the Sensor B signal is being used.
 If the lost signal is restored, the PCM will continue to operate in Time based mode for the remainder of the current key cycle.
 The PCM will revert back to the Angle mode on the next start if the fault is no longer present.
 A technician's scan tool can display the Crank Position Sensing Decode Mode.
 A problem with either Sensor A or Sensor B will set a Diagnostic Trouble Code.